bcgov/DevEx-Roadmap/_pages/index.md

 with the assistance of a ready-made program that will train my staff and connect with entrepreneurs and developers...

-so that I have tangible results within 6-9 months and a functional, complete, team that can sustain the initiative into future years
+so that I have tangible results within 6-9 months and a functional, complete, team that can sustain the initiative into future years.

 ### Kick Start Your First Release - Product Roadmap